noi-techpark/opendatahub-website/src/content/use-cases/ontopic.md

 short:
   subtitle: "ONTOPIC"
   title: "**Revolutionising Data Access with SPARQL Endpoint and Virtual Knowledge Graph**"
-  description: "In 2019, Open Data Hub and Ontopic embarked on a groundbreaking project to develop a Virtual Knowledge Graph based on real data, specifically focusing on tourism and mobility domains.
-This partnership aimed to revolutionise data access and provide valuable insights through a SPARQL endpoint."
+  description: "In 2019, Open Data Hub and Ontopic began an ambitious project to develop a Virtual Knowledge Graph leveraging real-world data.
+The aim was to give developers and data consumers seamless access to real-time mobility and tourism open datasets via a SPARQL endpoint, thereby creating a new open data access platform."
   btn_link: "/use-cases/ontopic"
   btn_label: Read more
   img_link: "/use-cases/ontopic"